davidsapiro2/react-jobly-fullstack/README.md

 ## [Live Demo Link](https://natural-plant.surge.sh/)

+You can log into the demo site with the following credentials:
+- Username: `testuser`
+- Password: `password`

 ### Current Features
 - User authentication and authorization
 - Search for jobs by keyword or search for companies by name